MPI-Dortmund/cryolo/source/other/import_filaments_relion.rst

     cd path/to/my/relion/project/directory/

-3. Create the autopick star file with the following command:
+3. Create the :file:`autopick.star` file with the following command:

  .. prompt:: bash $

-    cryolo_boxmanager_tools.py createAutopick -m path/to/micrographs/*.mrc -c path/to/box/or/star/files/*.star -o ./
+    cryolo_boxmanager_tools.py createAutopick -m path/to/micrographs/*.mrc -c path/to/box/or/star/files/*.star -o output/

- It will create a autopick.star file.
+ It will create the :file:`autopick.star` file in the folder :file:`output`.

 4. Open Relion and select the :guilabel:`Particle extraction` Job.
 For :guilabel:`micrograph STAR file`, select the :file:`micrographs.star` file from your CTF estimation.
 For :guilabel:`Input coordinates` choose the freshly generated :file:`autopick.star`.